openstack-infra/zuul/doc/source/user/config.rst

 ---------------------

-When Zuul starts, it examines all of the git repositories which are specified by the system administrator in :ref:`admin-config` and searches for files in the root of each repository.
+When Zuul starts, it examines all of the git repositories which are specified by the system administrator in :ref:`tenant-config` and searches for files in the root of each repository.
 In the case of a *config-project*, Zuul looks for a file named `zuul.yaml`.
 In the case of an *untrusted-project*, Zuul looks first for `zuul.yaml` and